NikKowPHP/social-brain/chapters/chapter-9.md

 For a long time, my approach to persuasion was a simple, logical process: assemble the best data, arrange it in an airtight argument, and present it.
 As an Architect, I believed that the best data would always win.
 I was consistently baffled when it didn't.

+#### **Case Study: The Tale of Two Pitches**

-Let's look at a case study.
-Our engineer, Mark, a brilliant data analyst, needs to convince his leadership team to invest in a new data-security protocol.
+Mark, Maria's brilliant data analyst, needs to convince the leadership team to invest in a new data-security protocol.
 He prepares a flawless presentation.
 He has charts showing a 35% increase in phishing attempts, industry benchmarks, and a detailed cost-benefit analysis.
 As a classic Architect, he presents the data with precision and clarity.

 The leadership team nods along.
 They say, "Thank you, Mark.
 Very thorough.
 We'll take it under advisement."
 Nothing happens.
+The project is dead in the water.

+A month later, Maria prepares for her one-on-one with the department head.
+She knows she needs to resurrect the security project.
+The old Maria would have re-presented Mark's data, only more forcefully.
+The conductor chooses a different instrument.

-A month later, his manager, Maria, talks to the same leadership team.
-She says, "I want to tell you about what happened to our competitor, Acme Corp.
+She sits down and says, "I want to tell you about what happened to our competitor, Acme Corp.
 They had a minor security breach last quarter.
 It seemed small, but the hackers got their client list.
 The story hit the news, their stock dropped 12%, and their head of engineering, a friend of mine, was fired.
 The protocol Mark proposed last month would have prevented that specific breach."

-The leadership team approves the project that afternoon.
+The department head approves the project that afternoon.

 What happened?
 Maria didn't present any new data.
 She simply took Mark's data and wrapped it in a story.
 This wasn't just a stylistic choice; it was a neurological hack.